 Managing Unpaid Interest and Loan Forgiveness

 Covering Unpaid InterestAny unpaid interest on subsidized federal loans can be included.
-This means that the accrued interest is added to the loan’s principal balance.
+The accrued interest is added to the loan’s principal balance.
 By consolidating your loans, you can cover this unpaid interest, saving you money in the long run.
-For example, suppose you are still in school or within your grace period but not making payments on your subsidized loans.
+For example, suppose you are still in school or within your grace period but have yet to pay for your subsidized loans.
 In that case, consolidating them can help prevent unpaid interest from capitalizing.

 Exploring Loan Forgiveness Programs